 – Join a day trip from Brisbane with Adventure Moreton Island and opt for either regular kayaking or use their hella-cool transparent kayaks to see the marine life pop up at you from below while you paddle across the blue sea.

-– Book day trip to Tangalooma Island Resort and combine whale watching on the way over (during the season from June – October) with kayaking alongside Australia’s second-largest sand island.
+– Book a day trip to Tangalooma Island Resort and combine whale watching on the way over (during the season from June – October) with kayaking alongside Australia’s second-largest sand island.

 – Australian Sunset Safaris also offer transparent kayaks on a daily tour BUT they then take things next level come nightfall with illuminated night kayaking, so it’s definitely worth staying on the island overnight if you can.